 - Engage with diverse communities through professional, educational, and scholarly service.

 Dean Trudy Larson, MD

-Community Health Sciences now an independent academic unit.
-The School of Community Health Sciences became an independent academic unit at the University of Nevada, Reno in July 2017.
+School of Public Health now an independent academic unit.
+The School of Public Health became an independent academic unit at the University of Nevada, Reno in July 2017.
 Under the leadership of founding Dean Trudy Larson, M.D., the school has ambitious plans to grow and become further involved in the community to address the social determinants of health that affect the health of Nevadans and beyond.